lightdock/lightdock/docs/README.md

 - `*.xyz.npy`: Two files with this extension, one for the receptor and one for the ligand, which contains information about the minimum ellipsoid containing each of the structures in NumPy format.
 - `lightdock_rec.nm.npy`and `lightdock_lig.nm.npy`: If ANM is enabled, two files are created containing the normal modes information calculated by the ProDy library.

 ### 2.2.
-Residue Restraints (Experimental)
+Residue Restraints

-From version `0.5.5`, distance restraints on both receptor and ligand have been implemented.
+From version `0.6.0`, distance restraints on both receptor and ligand have been implemented.
 This new feature works in the following way:

 From a `restraints_file` file containing the following information: